 The Municipality of Ponce reported landslides that affected the infrastructure of the PR-505 km.
 9.4, which suffered damage due to flooding.
 The neighborhoods identified by the municipality as the most affected were: Barrio Anón, Real, and Guaraguao.
-Figure 27 illustrates a cluster of landslides concentrated in the northern, rural part of the Municipality.
+Figure 33 illustrates a cluster of landslides concentrated in the northern, rural part of the Municipality.

-Figure 27: Landslides in the Municipality of Ponce after Hurricane María.
+Figure 33: Landslides in the Municipality of Ponce after Hurricane María.
+Orange dots illustrate a cluster of landslides concentrated in the northern, rural part of the Municipality.
 MRP Plan, Municipality of Ponce.

 Bridges and roads were also reported as damaged or destroyed in the municipalities of Utuado and Arecibo.
-Figure 28 illustrates an impacted road that connects the Jurutungo sector along the Río Grande of Arecibo, which caused citizens to take alternate routes to get to their homes.
+Figure 34 illustrates an impacted road that connects the Jurutungo sector along the Río Grande of Arecibo, which caused citizens to take alternate routes to get to their homes.
 The most affected neighborhoods in this municipality were: Pueblo, Río Arriba, Islote, and Domingo Ruíz, which suffered from flooding and landslides, highlighting the urgent need for comprehensive recovery efforts and resilient infrastructure.

-Figure 28: Road Damage near Jurutungo sector and the Río Grande River in the Municipality of Arecibo.
+Figure 34: Road Damage near Jurutungo sector and the Río Grande River in the Municipality of Arecibo.
 MRP Plan Municipality of Arecibo.

-Figure 29: Municipal/state Infrastructure damaged by Hurricane Fiona reported to FEMA Public Assistance in the Municipality of Cataño.
+Figure 35: Image locating the Municipal/state Infrastructure damaged by Hurricane Fiona reported to FEMA Public Assistance in the Municipality of Cataño.
 MRP Plan Municipality of Cataño.

-Figure 30 below illustrates the susceptibility of landslides and the location of documented damages in the Municipalities of Utuado, Cabo Rojo, and Ponce.
+Figure 36 below illustrates the susceptibility of landslides and the location of documented damages in the Municipalities of Utuado, Cabo Rojo, and Ponce.
 Most reported damages caused by Hurricane Fiona are located near water bodies and areas with moderate landslide susceptibility.